bobagold/prepaid/README.md

 A new Flutter project.

+## Abstract

+https://kundenkonto.lidl-connect.de/ is a huge website that simply does not load on limited internet connection.

+So it is almost impossible to top up your plan or buy a data package when the internet limit is already reached.

+## Implementation

+Basic functionality is a list of phone numbers and data limits.
+Lidl connect is a plugin.

 ## Getting Started

 This project is a starting point for a Flutter application that follows the